openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 Visit [http://httpbin.miniziti.private/get](http://httpbin.miniziti.private/get) in your web browser in macOS, Linux, or Windows to see a JSON test response from the demo server.

-## Explore the OpenZiti Console
+## Explore the Console

-Now that you've successfully tested the OpenZiti Service, check out the various entities in your that were created by the script in [http://miniziti-console.miniziti.internal/](http://miniziti-console.miniziti.private/).
+Now that you've successfully tested the service, check out the various entities in your that were created by the script in [http://miniziti-console.miniziti.internal/](http://miniziti-console.miniziti.private/).

 ## Next Steps

-1. In the OpenZiti Console, try to revoke then restore your permission to acess the demo services.
+1. In the console, try to revoke then restore your permission to acess the demo services.
 1. Deploy a non-Ziti demo application to Kubernetes and securely [share it with a Ziti proxy pod](../services/kubernetes-service)
 1. Add a configs, service, and policies to access the Kubernetes apiserver with OpenZiti.
    1. Hint: the apiserver's address is "kubernetes.default.svc:443" inside the cluster.